 One of the most misunderstood metrics in the mining industry is the real cost to produce primary silver.
 Now, I am not talking about the cost to produce silver as a by-product of gold or base metal mining.
-Because 30% of global silver mine supply comes from primary mines, the market determines the silver price based on its cost of primary silver production.
+Because 30% of the global silver mine supply comes from primary mines, the market determines the silver price based on the cost of primary silver production.

 Unfortunately, there are still investors who believe that it only costs $5 an ounce to produce silver.
 And who can blame them when Hecla comes out and reports that its AISC – All-In Sustaining Cost for its Greens Creek Mine was $5.76.
 If Hecla’s Greens Creek Mine was profitable at $5.76 an ounce, then why did the company state a $23 million net income loss for the year?
 Well, part of the reason for the net income loss was due to costs associated with the suspension of its the Lucky Friday Mine as well as losses on derivative contracts.

-However, if we factor out some of those costs and look at Hecla’s Cash Flow Statement, the company actually stated $18 million in positive Free Cash Flow:
+However, if we factor out some of those costs and look at Hecla’s Cash Flow Statement, the company stated $18 million in positive Free Cash Flow:

 We arrive at a positive Free Cash Flow by subtracting the Additions of properties, plant, and equipment (CAPEX spending) from the Net cash provided by operating activities ($116 million – $98 million).
 If we take that $18 million and divide it by the 12.5 Moz of total silver production, then Hecla made about $1.44 of free cash flow per ounce.
 Hecla’s realized silver price in 2017 was $17.23.
-So, if we subtract the $1.44 cost per oz from $17.23, then Hecla’s estimated silver breakeven is about $15.80 an ounce.
+So, if we subtract the $1.44 cost per oz from $17.23, then Hecla’s estimated silver break-even is about $15.80 an ounce.

 The reason Hecla can report such a low AISC is by deducting their gold and base metal revenue, which is labeled as “By-product Credits.”
-The Greens Creek Mine had $182 million in gold, zinc and lead credits.
+The Greens Creek Mine had $182 million in gold, zinc, and lead credits.
 By gosh, it’s no wonder Hecla is reporting such a low AISC because it deducted 56% of its revenues.